eigemx/prism/README.md

 - Support for non-orthogonal correction for diffusion scheme.
 - Central difference, Upwind, Second-order upwind, QUICK and high-resolution (TVD) schemes.
 - Support for explicit and implicit source terms.
+- Support for implicit transiet schemes such as Backward Euler (first order) and Adam-Moulton (second order).
 - Support for user defined boundary conditions (with many default boundary conditions available such as Fixed, FixedGradient, Symmetric, Outlet, ...).
 - Exporting results to VTU format (right now supporting meshes with hexahedral, tetrahedral and pyramidal cells only).
 - and much more...